28. Jun is a multinational organization engaged in humanitarian, social and philanthropic functions.

 The aid was transported from North America via ship and from Western and Central Europe via truck.

+Become a member.
+Get a bracelet.
+Get a membership card.
 Donate today and save lives.

 Give to the most efficient humanitarian organization sending aid to the Western Balkans.